 Yes.
-Student projects may involve academic credit if conducted as an independent study or internship approved by the appropriate unit.
+Student projects may involve academic credit approved by the appropriate unit.
 In line with W&M policy, students can either receive course credit or payment for research, but not both.

 - I'm not sure if there were similar projects funded by Green Fee in the past.
 What should I do?

 Please visit Green Fee History & Past Projects for more information.

 - What should I do before I submit a proposal?

 Prior to the submission of a proposal, applicants should consult with those stakeholders that their project could influence and, if necessary, seek approval.

 - Can bottle filling stations be funded?COS is not accepting bottle-filling station proposals at this time.
 COS has funded bottle-filling stations in most high-traffic academic and administrative buildings on campus.
 Facilities Management now has technical standards that requires that they include bottle-filling stations in new buildings and major renovations.